hpcugent/vsc_user_docs/mkdocs/docs/HPC/running_jobs_with_input_output_data.md

 </code></pre>

-If you get an error "*Unknown credential cache type while getting default ccache*" (or similar) and you use , then please deactivate conda before you use the commands in this chapter.
+If you get an error "*Unknown credential cache type while getting default ccache*" (or similar) and you use conda, then please deactivate conda before you use the commands in this chapter.

 <pre><code><b>$ conda deactivate</b>